 High School Students

-To be considered for admission as a special part-time or full-time student, the student must meet the eligibility standards established in Education Code, section 48800.05.
-Special part-time and full-time students are given low enrollment priority in accordance with AB 967.
+To be considered for admission as a special part-time or full-time student, the student must meet the eligibility standards established in Education Code, section 48800 and 76000-76004.
 Full-time students are subject to full tuition and fees.
 Tuition as well as all fees, except parking, if applicable, are waived for part-time students.
 The application is available under the Admissions & Records webpage of the College website.

-The Dean of Enrollment Services will review the materials and will determine if the student has the abilities and sufficient preparation to benefit from instruction at the college.
-The decision of the Dean of Enrollment Services shall be final.
+The Office of Admissions & Records, or appropriate designee, will review the materials and determine student eligibility.
+Any appeals on the decision will be reviewed and considered final by the Dean of Enrollment Services.
 This determination may be done by one or more of the following options: